anudeepvanjavakam1/video_games_rating_analysis/README.md

 Text View|49% (There are very few text games but their rating seems to be high).
 If we only consider popular views, then first person and side view have great games (43%).

 **Expansion Ideas**
-Publishers and Developers data can be analyzed to see how they do in terms of rating.
+- Publishers and Developers data can be analyzed to see how they do in terms of rating.
-If there are separate ratings for gameplay, controls, level design, challenge, characters, etc. it would give more insight into what actually makes a game great.
+- If there are separate ratings for gameplay, controls, level design, challenge, characters, etc. it would give more insight into what actually makes a game great.
-It would be interesting to see to what extent higher rating influences game sales.
+- It would be interesting to see to what extent higher rating influences game sales.
-Do games that do not have similar games associated with them receive higher rating when compared to games that have many similar games?
+- Do games that do not have similar games associated with them receive higher rating when compared to games that have many similar games?
-Do games with websites associated with them have higher hype or rating?
+- Would be interesting to see if games with websites associated with them have higher hype or rating?
-Assigning more weightage to rating based on how many people have rated a game.
+- Assigning more weightage to rating based on how many people have rated a game.

 ![Footer](images_for_readme_gif/gamer-6022003_1280.png)